tomojitakasu/PocketSDR/doc/algo_desc.md

 still track carrier and code phase, but it may only know time modulo a code or secondary-code interval.
 In the implementation, such cases are represented by `tow_v = 2`, meaning that the channel has timing information with unresolved ambiguity.
-PVT observation generation then either resolves that ambiguity from a companion signal or invalidates the pseudorange if the ambiguity cannot be resolved safely.
+PVT observation generation first forms a folded pseudorange for such channels.
+Only selected short-period ambiguous signals are later resolved against a companion signal or invalidated if no companion range is available.

 The receiver also supports paired data/pilot designs.
 Examples include GPS L5 I/Q, Galileo E5a I/Q, BeiDou B1C D/P, and Galileo E5 AltBOC `E5ABQ`.
 In these